smic-datalabs/python-coding-evaluation/readme.md

 ## Section 2: Problem Solving
 This section of the evaluation is about problem-solving.
 The goal is to solve a number of problems using Python.
+You need to come up with your own algorithm on how to solve/implement the solutions

 Most of the problems are based on the [Project Euler](https://projecteuler.net/) problems.